CyB1K/PS4-Fake-PKG-Tools-3.87/README.md

 Always make a copy of "param.sfo" from "sce_sys\" to somewhere else before generating a gp4 as it can change and corrupt the param if the folders are not properly named.

-If you are repacking a game made with this tools, you first need to delete the file "fakekeys" from sce_sys before creating a gp4 or it will fail and error when building the pkg!

 XXXXX - Stands for the CUSA of the game you are packing.

 ----------------------------------------------------------

 Credits to flat_z, cfwprophet, SocraticBliss, TheRadziu and everyone else who worked on earlier tools patches!

-Credits to LMAN for his patched gengp4 :)
+Credits to LMAN for his legendary loader and patched gengp4 :)

 Credits to Arczi for the help!